-The safety and effectiveness of alglucosidase alfa have been established in pediatric patients with Pompe disease [see Adverse Reactions (6.2)].
+The safety and effectiveness of alglucosidase alfa have been established in pediatric patients with Pompe disease.

-The safety and effectiveness of alglucosidase alfa were assessed in 57 treatment-naive infantile-onset Pompe disease patients, aged 0.2 month to 3.5 years at first infusion, in three separate clinical trials [see Clinical Studies (14.1)].
+The safety and effectiveness of alglucosidase alfa were assessed in 57 treatment-naïve infantile-onset Pompe disease patients, aged 0.2 month to 3.5 years at first infusion, in three separate clinical trials [see Clinical Studies (14.1)].